zkhin/backend/README.md

 _Once per deployment_

 - A CloudFront Key Pair must be generated and added.
 To do so, one must login to the AWS Console using the account's *root* credentials.
 See [Setting up CloudFront Signed URLs](#setting-up-cloudfront-signed-urls) for details.
-- Credentials to access the post verification API must be added.
-Note these are stage-specific.
-Reference the environment variable in serverless.yml for required format.
 - Google OAuth Client Ids must be added.
 These are available from our google app's profile on the [google app console](https://console.developers.google.com/) and have format `{"ios": "***", "web": "***", ...}`.
 Reference the environment variable in serverless.yml for the proper naming.

 #### SES